yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intermediate/index.md

 <div class="try-it">
   <h2>Explore: <code class="try-it-code">forEach</code></h2>
   <p>With your partner, talk about what you think is happening on each line of the code above.</p>
-  <p>Once you've made your predictions, type the code out in a CodePen and see what happens.
+  <p>Once you've made your predictions, type the code out in a repl and see what happens.
 Were your predictions accurate?</p>
 </div>
 <br>